neilbantoc/neilbantoc.github.io/_posts/2017-02-02-rise-and-smile-face-detection-alarm-clock.md

   </div>

-  <p class="columns">I've always wanted to try out face detection, so for the final project on one of my classes I decided I would do just that.
-I'm also the type of person who struggles with waking up in the morning.
-I have this tendency of silencing my alarm clock in a matter of seconds then falling directly back to sleep.
-So I thought why not make an alarm clock that uses face detection?
+  <p class="columns">I'm the type of person who struggles with waking up in the morning.
+I have this tendency of silencing my alarm clock in a matter of seconds then falling back to sleep immediately.
 If I wanted to actually get out of bed, I needed find a way to keep myself awake longer.
-And what better way for you to wake yourself up than to actually open your eyes for a long time.</p>
+And that's when it hit me.
+  <br/><br/>
+  <strong>What's a sure way of keeping me awake?</strong>
+  <br/>Opening my eyes.
+  <br/><br/>
+  <strong>What's a good way of keeping my eyes open?</strong>
+  <br/>Requiring me to open my eyes in order to turn off the alarm clock.
+  <br/><br/>
+  <strong>How can I do that?</strong>
+  <br/>Face detection.</p>

 </div>